ABOUT US

 Get in touch with Jonathan on Twitter.

-Ryan Hammill, our Executive Director and Co-Founder, runs the marketing, editorial, and business operations side of the Ancient Language Institute.
-He was converted to a comprehensible input approach to language instruction back in 2017 as a student in a Latin class run by Jonathan Roberts (which Ryan took along with Calvin Goligher, now an ALI Latin & Greek Fellow).
+Ryan Hammill, our Executive Director and Co-Founder, runs the marketing, editorial, and business operations side of the Ancient Language Institute and its publishing imprint Vergil Press.
+He was converted to a comprehensible input approach to language instruction back in 2017 as a student in a Latin class run by Jonathan Roberts.

 Ryan received an A.B. in History from Occidental College in 2015, where he also studied French and Russian.
 He has experience in journalism and digital marketing, and co-hosts the podcast New Humanists with Jonathan.